hfreire/get-me-a-date/.github/CONTRIBUTING.md

 # Contributing
-This repo follows the [GitHub Flow](https://guides.github.com/introduction/flow/) git workflow.
+This GitHub repo follows the [GitHub Flow](https://guides.github.com/introduction/flow/) git workflow.
 In essence, you contribute by making changes in your fork and then generating a pull request of those changes to be merged with the upstream.

 ### How to fork this repo
 You can read more about forking a GitHub repo [here](https://help.github.com/articles/fork-a-repo).
 Once you've forked this repo, you're now ready to clone the repo in your computer and start hacking and tinkering with its code.